jgn/reveal.js-opal-plugin/README.md

     state has been altered, you will see "(dirty)" after the `new workspace` button.
 To clear out the state (i.e., restart Opal), click `new workspace`.

-6. For an example of all of the above, you can use the `example-2.6.2.html` slide show supplied here.
-Don't forget to put the `opal` directory into the `reveal.js` `plugin` directory.
+### For an example of all of the above, you can use `example-2.6.2/opal-example.html`:

+1. Clone a copy of reveal.js into a director for your slide show

+        git clone git@github.com:hakimel/reveal.js.git ../my-slides

+2. Copy `example-2.6.2/opal-example.html` from this project into `my-slides`:

+        cp example-2.6.2/opal-example.html ../my-slides

+3. Copy the contents of the `opal/` directory into your slide show's `plugin`
+    directory:

+        cp -R opal ../my-slides/plugin

+4. Now open the example slideshow . . .

+        open ../my-slides/opal-example.html